Credex Auto Title Loans Colonial logo

 Credex Auto Title Loans Colonial has operated for over 20 years, primarily serving Miami-Dade, Broward, and West Palm Beach counties, and now operates a location at 802 E Colonial Drive in Orlando, Florida.
 The company specializes in auto equity loans (marketed as title loans) designed for borrowers who have been rejected by traditional financial institutions due to poor credit scores or lack of credit history.
 Their core business model allows customers to borrow against the equity in their vehicles without undergoing traditional credit checks.

 Credex offers loan amounts ranging from $750 to $5,000 with a one-time $25 application fee and maximum APRs of 35.95%.
 Repayment terms are flexible, spanning 6 to 24 months, and the company claims a 98%+ approval rate.
-The application process is streamlined to three steps: submit proof of residence, income, and national ID; wait for vehicle appraisal and approval; and receive same-day or next-day funding via check.
+The application process is streamlined to three steps: submit proof of residence, income, and national ID; wait for vehicle appraisal and approval; and receive listed funding timing via check.
 Notably, borrowers retain possession and use of their vehicle throughout the loan term, distinguishing this from traditional title pawning.

-Credex differentiates itself through transparent fee disclosure, accessibility features (epilepsy-safe mode, visually impaired mode), explicit anti-scam warnings, and clear regulatory compliance messaging under Florida Consumer Finance Act licensing.
+Credex differentiates itself through listed fee disclosure, accessibility features (epilepsy-safe mode, visually impaired mode), explicit anti-scam warnings, and clear regulatory compliance messaging under Florida Consumer Finance Act licensing.
 The company provides illustrative loan cost examples and emphasizes that approval is based on ability to repay and vehicle condition rather than credit score.
 Their physical location with posted business hours (Mon-Fri 10am-4:30pm) and multiple contact methods suggest a hybrid in-person and remote lending model.

 However, the product carries significant consumer risks.
-APRs at 33-35% range place these loans near predatory lending thresholds, and the collateralization of vehicles creates repossession risk for payment default.
+APRs at 33-35% range place these loans near high-cost lending thresholds, and the collateralization of vehicles creates repossession risk for payment default.
 While the website claims transparency, the actual cost of borrowing is substantial—a $4,266 loan over 24 months costs $5,910 total, representing 38% interest cost.
 These loans are appropriate only for genuine emergencies where no other credit is available, and borrowers should carefully assess repayment ability before pledging vehicle titles.

 Services & Features